skmansoorpro/covid-19-data/scripts/docs/environment.md

 ```

 ## Secrets file
-We use the secrets file to update internal flows with the output of the pipeline (fields `vax` and `test`).
+We use the secrets file to update internal flows with the pipeline's output (fields `vax` and `test`).
 While there
 are many fields, **contributors may only need set one field: `google.clients_secrets`**, which is needed to interact with Google Drive /
 Google Sheets based sources (more on how to get it [here](#how-can-i-get-the-google-client-secrets-json-file)).